Was Aaron Hernandez Bisexual? Does His Suicide Note Next To The Bible Verse John 3:16 Indicate ‘Gay Guilt’?

 After former NFL star Aaron Hernandez committed suicide, there are speculations about his sex life.
 There are claims that Aaron might have been a bisexual.
 In fact, officers have started an investigation into a claim that the fallen star killed Odin Lloyd after the latter had taunted him about being gay.
-There is an ongoing investigation to find out if Hernandez killed Lloyd to keep his sexual orientation a secret.
-Interestingly, Aaron Hernandez left his suicide note next to the John 3:16 verse on the Bible.
+There is an ongoing investigation to find out whether Hernandez killed Lloyd to keep his sexual orientation a secret.
+Interestingly, Aaron Hernandez left his suicide note next to the John 3:16 verse in the Bible.
 Now, the question is if it indicates guilt in the convicted murderer’s mind, which might have led to his suicide.

 “For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.”

 The John 3:16 verse on the Bible indicates a deep faith in Christianity.
 Aaron Hernandez reportedly wrote “John 3:16” on his forehead in red ink before killing himself.
 He apparently hoped for an “eternal life” after death.
-It is also interesting to note that Aaron Hernandez had a tattoo on his arm that said “God forgives.”
+It is also interesting to note that Aaron Hernandez had a tattoo on his arm that said, “God forgives.”

 Massachusetts authorities have found three handwritten suicide notes next to a Bible in his prison cell.
-One of those is for his four-year-old daughter Avielle and another for his fiancée Shayanna Jenkins.
+One of those is for his 4-year-old daughter Avielle and another for his fiancée Shayanna Jenkins.
 The third note is allegedly addressed to his gay lover in prison.
 Nevertheless, the content of the notes has not been disclosed by the authorities.
 If speculations about Aaron Hernandez being a bisexual are true, his deep faith in Christianity might be a direct contrast to his sexual orientation.

 Homosexuality is often viewed as a violation of Christianity.
 Many believe that being a “gay Christian” is an oxymoron.
 In a piece on the Charisma News, apostolic leader Larry Tomczak wrote homosexuality is a direct contradiction of the Bible verses that talk about “abundant life,” as promised by Jesus.
 According to Tomczak, even a murder like Saul of Tarsus is forgiven when he became a great saint called Paul the apostle.
 Christianity apparently gives a second chance to “homosexuals, adulterers, drunkards, idolaters or whatever” to repent for their “sin,” Tomczak wrote.